Fire lion by ~TomGonets on deviantART

 When the Egyptians considered their catastrophic past, they chose fire.

-The myth of Sekhmet that explains this event is found in a New Kingdom (1600 and 1100 BC) royal funerary book called the Book of the Heavenly Cow and it names Sekhmet the lioness as the wrathful form of Hathor who is the eye of Re, as the cause of this terrifying event.
+A myth that could possibly describe this event is found in a New Kingdom (1600 and 1100 BC) royal funerary book called the Book of the Heavenly Cow and it describes Sekhmet the lioness, as the wrathful form of Hathor - the eye of the sun - the eye of Re, causing this terrifying event.

 The story begins with Re the self-created one.